- Benefits of an Oil Massage for Your Baby

 Things You Should Do Before Starting With a Massage

-Creating a suitable environment is as important as the massage oil itself.
-This is how you can prep up the room before you start massaging your infant.
+Creating a suitable environment is as important as the massage and the massage oil.
+This is how you can prep up the room before you start massaging your little one:

 - Shut the doors and windows.
-Put the pet in another room.
-Turn your phone on silent.
+Put your pet, if any, in another room.
+Put your phone on silent mode.

-- Set the room temperature to around 24 degrees C.
+- Set the room temperature to around 24 degrees Celsius.

 - Play soft and relaxing music.